mondele/btt-writer-docs/docs/dImport.rst

 Import Project File
 --------------------

-This process imports into the program a translationStudio project from a file on the computer.
+This process imports into the program a BTT Writer project from a file on the computer.
 These are files that have an extension of tstudio.

 Follow this process to import a tstudio file:

 1. Click **Import Project File** to import a project from the hard drive of the computer.

-2. The program opens the file manager to the directory of the translationStudio backups.
+2. The program opens the file manager to the directory of the BTT Writer backups.
 Either choose one of the backup projects or navigate to the desired file.
 Hint: you will be able to view only the files that have an extension of tstudio.

 3. Click to select the desired .tstudio file, and then click **Open**.